 Why?
 To make stakeholders know that indoor air quality presents as big a problem as any other air quality issues.
 All of us who working on IAQ topics were enjoyed this venture since health concerns were dealt with in great detail and we expressed an urgent desire to develop necessary IAQ guidelines.Barry's Response

 - Good Luck to you.
-I visited Hong Kong in October 2009 and have become much more aware of the current air quality issues on that continent.
+After visiting Hong Kong years ago, I'm more aware of the air quality issues there.
 Thanks for your input, Thirumalaiselvan.

 By the way PCIA stands for the Partnership for Clean Indoor Air,

 a conglomerate of organizations who work together to reduce the effects of heating and cooking on the air building inhabitants breathe.
-They help people find safer ways to use heat indoors, help people find better machines for heating and cooking, help companies distribute safer fuels, monitor for feedback to make sure the program is working.
+Help people find safer ways to use heat indoors, help people find better heating and cooking machines, help companies distribute safer fuels, monitor for feedback to make sure it's working.

 this site for more information now.